-For both expats and tourists, Ecuador provides an adventure in sampling a selection of colorful cuisine, some of which is older than even the Incas.
-Here are the foods most traditional to the area that you must try when you visit.
+For both expats and tourists, Ecuador provides an adventure in colorful and often exotic cuisine, some of which is older than the Incas.
+Here are a few of the traditional foods of Ecuador and the entire Andean region of South America.

 A very hardy, chunky, sacred stew, the tradition is to serve fanesca only once a year – the week before Easter Sunday.
 Among other ingredients it features figleaf gourd (“sambo”), squash, and a variety of beans – 12 in total – and grains including lentils, corn, fava beans, parsley and various herbs.
 Each of the 12 different beans represents an apostle, and a cut of salt cod alludes to Jesus.
 It is generally consumed only during lunchtime, in the presence of friends and family.